Palash90/site-assets/target/blogs/private-cloud/part-1.md

 I wanted to access my self-hosted services, specifically my Docker-hosted **Open WebUI**, running on my local home Wi-Fi connected laptop, directly from my phone using mobile data.

+And can come up with astonishing (although not 100% perfect) results:

 It sounded straightforward.
 But if you read my other from scratch journeys, you might have already guessed, it was not.

 ---